sam-goodwin/eventual/docs/reference/1-api.md

 ### `options`

-Registers a route that only matches an OPTIONS HTTP method.
+Use `options` to register a route that only matches an OPTIONS HTTP method.
+This method is typically used to retrieve information about the options available for a resource.

 ```ts
 api.options("/hello", (request) => { .. });